-Senate Adjourns Plenary Till September 23, Directs Committees To Conduct Oversight During Break
+Senate Adjourns Plenary till September 23, Directs Committees to Conduct Oversight During Break

 In his closing remarks following the adoption of the motion, the President of the Senate, Senator Godswill Akpabio (APC, Akwa Ibom North-West), emphasized the importance of the oversight mandate of lawmakers.

-According to him, the oversight functions are a critical component of legislative accountability and essential to the effective functioning of Nigeria’s democracy.
+According to him, these oversight functions are a critical component of legislative accountability and essential to the effective functioning of Nigeria’s democracy.

 He further stressed that the Senate, upon resumption, expects comprehensive reports from all committees detailing their findings and recommendations based on their engagements during the recess.

-The reports, he said, would form the basis for subsequent debates, resolutions and possible policy interventions by the upper chamber.
+These reports, he said, would form the basis for subsequent debates, resolutions, and possible policy interventions by the upper chamber.

 “Each committee is hereby mandated to carry out comprehensive oversight of the ministries, departments, and agencies relevant to their mandates, and we expect detailed reports to be submitted to the plenary when we reconvene.”